iLEAD Online Models Course Walkthroughs For Better Professional Growth, Learning Outcomes

 Facilitator David Chae believes that this helps all facilitators not only think about the learner on the other side of their screens.

 “The most powerful thing is valuing the other person’s perspective and finding different methods so that all types of learners can understand the material,” said Chae.
-“This helps us chew on what has been created, so that we can continually make the necessary adjustments so that students can value what they are learning.”
+“This helps us chew on what has been created, so that we can continually make the necessary adjustments so that learners can value what they are learning.”

 From a leadership point of view, this type of a deep, meaningful walkthrough process is a game changer.